This document provides steps in setting up OAuth 2.0 in Kayako Classic using O365.

 SMTP connection type: SSL (Depends on the email setup on the client's end)

-- After entering the values, click on the NEXT button at the top of the page and you should see the following page
+- After successfully authorizing your account for oAuth in Kayako you will be returned to the previous window, where you need to click on the NEXT button at the top of the page and you should see the following page (if you are modifying the existing queue, please press the "Update" button)

 Enter the values for the properties based on the information provided below and click INSERT to finish the setup